Retail DevelopmentClick on image below to see gallery

 Retail Development at West Hill, Wadebridge – meeting planning requirements

-The client’s agent Retail Developments Limited first contacted CEC in November 2015 to ask for our advice regarding the surveys that are needed to allow the Local Planning Authority to grant planning permission.
+The client’s agent Retail Developments Limited first contacted CEC to ask for our advice regarding the surveys that are needed to allow the Local Planning Authority to grant planning permission.
 Planning had been submitted with a Phase 1 Habitat Survey (prepared by another consultancy), recommending a reptile survey be undertaken.
 As the LPA are unable to determine an application unless any recommended surveys are completed, this was a potential risk to the scheme.

 CEC discussed the matter in detail with the client’s agent and their planning consultants (RPS), explaining the reason for the LPA’s requirement.
 Subsequently, CEC set out a solution for completing the survey as early as possible once the survey season started, whilst still ensuring that the survey would meet the seasonal and weather conditions required for a robust survey that would satisfy the LPA.